What is a statute of limitation on debt?

 But what do you do if the debt isn’t yours?
 Your first step should be to inform the debt collector that they’re contacting the wrong person.

 This should be enough to end the collection attempts.
 If not, gather information about the situation to prove that the debt isn’t yours.
 One document you should inspect is your credit report.

 If the debt isn’t there, you’re in the clear.
 Then, inform the debt collector that it’s illegal to harass someone for debt they don’t owe.
 As a last resort, file a complaint with the consumer protection office in your province.

-In some cases, a creditor might be attempting to collect debt from you because you’ve been a victim of identity theft.
+In some cases, a creditor might be attempting to collect a debt from you because you’ve been a victim of identity theft.
 This means that someone used your identity to take out debt and then didn’t repay it.
 In identity theft scenarios, the debt would appear on your credit report.
 In this case, first notify the credit bureau in Canada, Equifax and TransUnion.

 Request that they put a fraud alert on your credit report.
 Obtain a copy of your report to check for other debts that aren’t yours as well.
 You should also consider getting the police involved.
 File a report with them since identity theft is a serious crime.

 In Canada, there are rules creditors must follow when attempting to collect a debt.
 In most of Canada, the laws state that debt collectors can contact you during the following hours:

 ➢ Monday through Saturday between 7 AM and 9 PM (in some provinces, the hours may be 7 AM to 10 PM or 8 AM to 10 PM)

 ➢ Sundays between 1 PM and 5 PM